 Anthony Aliceea proves helpful yet again with his

 I know what you’re thinking – “that stuff’s out-dated, man!”
 However, it’s as good an introduction as I’ve ever seen to the core Angular concepts, terminology, and documentation, and the contrast between old and new enables a better grasp of modern-day Angular.

 by Maximilian Schwarzmuller, one of the greats.
-The course is regularly updated, so once you’ve taken it, you’ll be able to stay up to date on the Angular front.
+The course is regularly updated, so once you’ve taken it, you’ll be able to stay up to date on the Angular front (currently at version 10).
 Learning with Maximilian is a pleasure, his calm and even-voiced approach fitting in well with my preferences.

 Since you can’t really use Angular today without a thorough grasp of TypeScript, let’s expand on that with Maximilian’s

 Which does exactly as it sounds it would.

 (In the interest of providing you with the very best, let me make a short digression here.
 Udemy and I go way back, but this time I gotta hand it over to Todd Motto at “Ultimate Angular”.
 He knows to teach this stuff better than any Udemy instructor I’ve come across, but he does use some big, computer-sciency words.
 Covering the latest Angular, TypeScript, RxJS, and NGRX, his courses remain the golden standard for learning Angular to this day.
 If you’ve got the money, that is…like, 200 bucks for two courses: as much as all others on this list put together!)